 Along the same lines, we believe it important to insist on the need to arrive at clear definitions of the functions and spheres of responsibility of professionals, technicians, and auxiliaries.
-This will enrich and facilitate the formulation, execution, and evaluation of projects and will also provide a sound basis for motivating the participation of communities and achieving a substantial increase in health manpower.
-We have already noted-and this is another lesson of the past decade-the wealth of potential manpower which the Hemisphere has, both in the urban and rural areas, and which is only awaiting an opportunity to contribute to the common good.
-The more this potential manpower is given a voice in the decisions on matters involving its immediate interests, the more assured will be its contribution, the more effective its work, and the more sustained its commitment and concern.
+This will enrich and facilitate the formulation, execution and evaluation of projects and will also provide a sound basis for motivating the participation of communities and achieving a substantial increase in health manpower.
+We have already noted - and this is another lesson of the past decade - the wealth of potential manpower which the Continent has, both in the urban and rural areas, and which is only awaiting an opportunity to contribute to the common good.
+The more this potential manpower is given a voice in the decisions on matters involving its immediate interests, the more assured will be its contribution, the more effective its work and the more sustained its commitment and concern.

-Modern health techniques-those already available and those we are certain that science will provide in this decade-must be applied in a manner consistent with the life style of the societies of our countries and adapted to local conditions.
+Modern health techniques - those already available and those we are certain that science will provide in this decade - must be applied in a manner consistent with the life style of the societies of our countries and adapted to local conditions.
 Cultural characteristics need not be a barrier to individual and collective well-being.
-The psychological and social infrastructure can play as important a role as the physical infrastructure in matters of health, when age-old customs are observed, because this helps to persuade the members of each community that the scientific methods are of greater value than the empirical ones-in other words, when new techniques and methods are applied in accordance with local possibilities.
+The psychological and social infrastructure can play as important a role as the physical infrastructure in matters of health, when age-old customs are observed, because this helps to persuade the members of each community that the scientific methods are of greater value than the empirical ones-in other ords, when new techniques and methods are applied in accordance with local possibilities.

-In all the countries of the Americas the cost of medical care, especially in hospitals, has risen steadily.
+In all American countries the cost of medical care, especially in hospitals, has risen steadily.
 Whatever the reasons, this is a fact that makes it imperative for us to review the system in use today.
 Construction of new in-patient facilities should of course be limited to what is strictly essential, with preference given to remodeling of existing institutions.
 This can be done if we intensify programs of prevention and nutrition, improve ambulatory and out-patient care, and reserve hospitalization for those cases in which treatment under continued observation is required.
-In such an arrangement specialized hospitals should be reduced to a minimum.
-The sooner the existing ones-for instance, institutions devoted to the care of tuberculosis patients-are converted to general hospitals, the better use will be made of available resources.
+In such an arrangement there is no place for specialized hospitals.
+The sooner the existing ones- for instance, institutions devoted to the care of tuberculosis patients- are converted to general hospitals, the better use will be made of available resources.

-This proposal includes the application of "progressive patient care" systems in which human and material resources are allocated and concentrated in accordance with the seriousness of each case.
+This proposal includes applications of "progressive patient care" system in which human and material resources are allocated and concentrated in accordance with the seriousness of each case.
 At the same time, the hospital is placed at the service of the community 24 hours a day.

 Medicaments are an important item in State investment in the health sector.
 The constant increase in pharmaceutical preparations, the variety of names and the different associations of drugs placed on the market by manufacturers make therapeutic care complex and very costly.
-If to this is added the independent acquisitions of certain State establishments we find a chaotic situation which makes it impossible to produce consumption and output statistics and greatly increases the price of medicaments.
+If we add to this the independent acquisitions of certain State establishments we find a chaotic situation which makes it impossible to produce consumption and output statistics and greatly increases the price of medicaments.

-Bearing in mind that Latin America and the Caribbean area invested in 1970 approximately US\$2 billion in medicaments, or approximately 1.3 per cent of the gross domestic product, the question arises whether the preparation of a set of national formularies, the organization of self-financing quality control, the incorporation of the production of medical and other preparations in the regional common market, and similar devices, would not reduce the investment of capital goods in the health sector.
+Bearing in mind that Latin America and the Caribbean region in 1970 invested approximately \$2 billion in medicaments, or approximately 1.3% of the gross domestic product, the question arises whether the preparation of a set of national formularies, the organization of self-financing quality control, the incorporation of the production of medical and other preparations in the regional common market, and similar devices, would not reduce the investment of capital goods in the health sector.
 This approach largely depends on prescriptive rationalization on the part of the medical profession.